Are Multivitamins a Waste of Money?

 Does a daily MVI move the outcomes that matter?

-For several populations, a multivitamin remains a reasonable low-cost insurance policy.
-Older adults (65+) frequently have inadequate intake of B12, vitamin D, and zinc due to reduced appetite, lower gastric acid production, and decreased outdoor activity.
-Strict vegetarians and vegans are at high risk for B12, iron, zinc, and iodine insufficiency.
-People on long-term metformin therapy deplete B12.
-Bariatric surgery patients have impaired absorption of multiple micronutrients and require lifelong supplementation.
-Pregnant women benefit from folate, iron, and iodine above dietary levels.
-For these groups, a basic multivitamin or targeted supplementation is well-supported.
+For several groups, a multivitamin (or, better, targeted supplementation) is a sensible low-cost insurance policy.
+Older adults frequently have inadequate intake or absorption of vitamin B12, vitamin D, and zinc.
+Strict vegetarians and vegans are at elevated risk for B12, iron, zinc, and iodine insufficiency.
+Long-term metformin therapy depletes B12.
+Bariatric-surgery patients malabsorb multiple micronutrients and need lifelong supplementation.
+And people who are pregnant or planning pregnancy benefit from folate, iron, and iodine above usual dietary levels — here the evidence (especially folate for neural-tube-defect prevention) is strong rather than "insufficient."
+For these populations the question is not whether to supplement, but what.

 The Problem With Most Multivitamin Products